“For everyone still sitting in the parking lot of their own potential waiting for a better moment that is not coming… get out of the car.”

 36 Modern Parables for a Better Life

-The Man Who Gave His Morning Away is thirty-six short stories about the invisible forces that run your life when you're not paying attention — and what happens when you finally decide to pay attention.
+The Man Who Gave His Morning Away is a book about the mornings you didn’t notice you were losing — to the phone, the news, the habit of being busy before you were even awake.
+Thirty-six short true stories about the invisible forces that run your life when you’re not paying attention, and what happens when you finally decide to pay attention.
+If you’ve ever felt like you’re drifting through your own life, this book was written for you.

 I have known a great many men who were masters of their own destiny.
 Most of them were still deciding what to do about it when destiny got tired of waiting and moved on.